Wuxia: Video games

 Some notable wuxia video games of the action RPG genre include The Legend of Sword and Fairy, Xuan-Yuan Sword, Jade Empire, and Kingdom of Paradise, all of which blend wuxia with elements of Chinese mythology and fantasy.
 The Legend of Sword and Fairy, in particular, expanded into a franchise of eight video games, two of which were adapted into the television series Chinese Paladin (2005) and Chinese Paladin 3 (2009).
 There are also MMORPGs, such as JX Online 3, Heroes of Kung Fu and Age of Wulin, and hack and slash games, such as Bujingai and Heavenly Sword.

 Games adapted from the works of wuxia writers include Heroes of Jin Yong, an RPG based on characters in Jin Yong's novels; Dragon Oath, an MMORPG inspired by Jin Yong's Demi-Gods and Semi-Devils; and Martial Kingdoms, a strategy game featuring several martial arts schools which commonly appear in wuxia fiction.

 The wuxia genre continues to be drawn as a pool of inspiration or source material for Chinese video game studios.
 In June 2022, Tencent's Lightspeed Studio released a demo trailer on Code: To Jin Yong.
 In the following month, Everstone Studio unveiled Where Winds Meet, a game compared to Ghost of Tsushima and Assassin's Creed.
+2023 saw the release of Hero's Adventure: Road to Passion in November, a wuxia-inspired open world RPG, as well as Wandering Sword in September, a RPG featuring an art style reminiscent of HD-2D.